SciML/Surrogates.jl/docs/src/xgboost.md

 using Plots
 ```

+## One dimension

 ### Sampling

-We choose to sample f in 100 points between 0 and 1 using the `sample` function.
+We choose to sample f in 100 points between 2.7 and 7.5 using the `sample` function.
 The sampling points are chosen using a Sobol sequence, this can be done by passing `SobolSample()` to the `sample` function.

 ```@example XGBoostSurrogate_tutorial
 f(x) = sin(x) + sin(10 / 3 * x)